fmerg/pymerkle/USAGE.md

 >>>
 ```

-the corresponding JSON format being
+whereas the corresponding JSON serialization is

 ```shell
 {